justrobotics-bot/DDBot/README.md

 #### Abstract
 This library allows you to control a differential drive robot using L293D, L298 or similar motor drivers.
 It mainly condenses long confusing functions into simple single-line ones.
 Although it is designed specifically for the Level 3 course offered to schools in Bangalore by Just Robotics (https://www.justrobotics.in/), it can be used for robots that follow a similar configuration.
 ## Robot configuration
 A motor driver IC such as L293D connects to two motors (you can use four or more as well but they will not get individual control - at least not yet - and you must connect them all in parallel to the same L293D port).
-One motor drives the wheel(s) on the left side; the other is responsible for the right side.
+One motor port drives the wheel(s) on the left side; the other is responsible for the right side.
 ## Purpose of DDBot
 Typically, such motors are controlled using four DIO pins on the Arduino board and can result in large and confusing chunks of code just to write to DIO pins.
 For example, you will need all the four lines below just to move forward.